GabeDehlendorf/Google-Advanced-Data-Analytics-Tiktok-Project/README.md

 ## How to Use

 The deliverables show increasingly more advanced data analysis topics as the course continued on.
-The latter labs and deliverables apply concepts form the previous ones, with the latter labs providing the bulk of the project's work.
+The latter labs and deliverables apply the previously learned concepts with the latter labs providing the bulk of the project's work.

 ## Author